How to Detect HVAC Airflow Problems

 Return airflow is just as important as supply airflow, yet it is often overlooked during basic checks.
 Your HVAC system depends on a continuous loop—air must be pulled back through return vents so it can be conditioned and redistributed.
 If return airflow is restricted, the entire system becomes less effective.

 One of the simplest ways to detect return airflow issues is the door pressure test.
-Choose a room with a supply vent, close the door while the HVAC system is running, and observe how the room feels after a few minutes.
-Then open the door and compare.
+Choose a room with a supply vent, close the door while the HVAC system is running, and wait a few minutes.
+Then open the door and notice whether airflow, room pressure, noise, or comfort changes quickly.

 If airflow improves noticeably when the door is opened, this suggests that return airflow is restricted when the room is closed.
 The system cannot circulate air properly, and pressure builds up inside the room, limiting airflow movement.